AFLplusplus/AFLplusplus/docs/FAQ.md

 to emulate the network.
 This is also much faster than the real network would be.
 See [utils/socket_fuzzing/](../utils/socket_fuzzing/).

-There is an outdated afl++ branch that implements networking if you are desperate though: [https://github.com/AFLplusplus/AFLplusplus/tree/networking](https://github.com/AFLplusplus/AFLplusplus/tree/networking) - however a better option is AFLnet ([https://github.com/aflnet/aflnet](https://github.com/aflnet/aflnet)) which allows you to define network state with different type of data packets.
+There is an outdated AFL++ branch that implements networking if you are desperate though: [https://github.com/AFLplusplus/AFLplusplus/tree/networking](https://github.com/AFLplusplus/AFLplusplus/tree/networking) - however a better option is AFLnet ([https://github.com/aflnet/aflnet](https://github.com/aflnet/aflnet)) which allows you to define network state with different type of data packets.